It's not unusual for productions to take a bit longer than previously expected.

 However, since Hosts have a tight schedule of their own, any overtime beyond the grace period of 15 minutes has to be paid for by the renter.

 If a Renter goes overtime or there are more guests on site than booked, please let the Renter know they need to pay for the overages, and update the booking with the additional hours or larger crew size under Bookings > the booking in question > “Update Booking” button at the bottom of the page.
-Collecting payment during the booking guarantees the Host's payout for the overages.
+The feature is active for 3 hours past the booking end time.
+Collecting payment for overages through Update Booking guarantees the host's payout for the overages together with the main payout on the day of the booking.